 a.
 Defendants cannot prove they acted in good faith.

 When asked in an interrogatory to explain all facts supporting its good faith Defense, Defendants merely stated “Please see documents previously provided” and simply regurgitated the general statement that they acted in good faith.
 See Exhibit K (Answer to Second Set of Interrogatories) at ECF 24-11.
-That mysterious reference to documents provided and the unsupported claim of good faith do not satisfy Defendant’s “substantial burden” of proving its acts were both in good faith and reasonable.
+That mysterious reference to documents provided and the unsupported claim of good faith do not satisfy the Defendant’s “substantial burden” of proving its acts were both in good faith and reasonable.
 See Barcelona v.
 Tiffany English Pub, Inc., 597 F.2d 464, 468–69 (5th Cir.
 1979) (“We do not believe an employer may rely on ignorance alone as reasonable grounds for believing that its actions were not in violation of the Act.”).
 Moreover, an examination of those documents produced by Defendants shows no clue of any good faith defense.
 Defendants’ bare assertions cannot carry their “substantial burden” of demonstrating good faith and reasonableness.

 b.
 Defendants also cannot prove they acted with a reasonable basis for believing that they were complying with the FLSA.

-Not only must they carry their substantial burdens to prove good faith, Defendants also must prove they had a reasonable basis that they were complying with the FLSA.
+Not only must they carry their substantial burdens to prove good faith, but the Defendants must also prove they had a reasonable basis that they were complying with the FLSA.
 Here, any colorable attempt to research the deduction of uniform costs would result in the discovery of DOL Fact Sheet #16: Deductions from Wages for Uniforms and Other Facilities Under the Fair Labor Standards Act (FLSA).
 Even the most basic Google search would result in the location of that Fact Sheet, and therefore it is patently obvious that Defendants could not have had a good faith reason to believe it could make the uniform deduction it made.
 In light of the clear and easy to locate DOL guidance on the issue, there simply no reasonable basis for any employer to believe it can make deductions from an employee’s paycheck and not pay that employee minimum wages for that period.
-Moreover, again, Defendant’s response to an interrogatory on the issue reveals the complete lack of any reasonable basis for their action.
+Moreover, again, the Defendant’s response to an interrogatory on the issue reveals the complete lack of any reasonable basis for their action.
 See Exhibit K (Answer to Second Set of Interrogatories) at ECF 24-11.

 - Defendants also failed to pay Plaintiff the Minimum Wage required by Florida law by not paying minimum wages on scheduled paydays.